kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 ## Assumptions &amp; Notes
 I'm making a few assumptions:

-The main assumption is that you understand WordPress beyond just configuring it inside the Dashboard.
+The main assumption is that you understand WordPress beyond configuring it inside the Dashboard.
 This post discusses adding code to WordPress files so you should be comfortable this.
-You should also understand that doing adding code to WP is relatively easy if you use the [WordPress Codex](http://codex.wordpress.org/) as a reference.
+You should also understand that adding code to WP is relatively easy if you use the [WordPress Codex](http://codex.wordpress.org/) as a reference.

 All my initial RequireJS/WordPress work was done inside a child theme, a well-defined WP best practice, so I'm assuming you know how to implement this.
 If not, [the Child Theme docs in the WordPress Codex](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress") clearly describe how it's done.